The Kibera Project

 why kibera?

-Kibera, Kenya is the second largest slum in the world after Mumbai, India.
-There are 1.5 million souls, with over 150,000 orphaned children living in an area the size of Central Park.
-These people are desperate for food, water, healthcare (medical and dental), love and compassion.
-Kibera has STD’s that are rampant, with rape, and other crime, an omnipresent daily state of affairs.
+Kibera, Kenya is the second largest slum in the world.
+There are over 1.5 million souls, with over 150,000 orphaned children living in an area the size of Central Park.
+This community is desperate for food, water, healthcare, proper housing, sanitation, and security.
+There is extreme poverty, crime, domestic abuse, and unemployment.

-Our second health clinic is a Level 3 medical clinic in Kibera, located in one of the schools we developed and has relationships within the local Kibera healthcare community.
+Our second health clinic is a Level 3 medical clinic in Kibera, located in one of the schools we develop and has relationships within the local Kibera healthcare community.

 We have identified an excellent location in the center of Kibera for our primary healthcare center, which will include: 4-chair dental unit, Women's Health and Maternity Clinic, pharmacy, lab, pediatric clinic, basic radiology, emergency medicine, and minor surgical care.